TortueSagace/universal_evasion_attacks/README.md

 *Image source: [Explaining and Harnessing Adversarial Examples](https://arxiv.org/abs/1412.6572v3)*

 Evasion attacks on image classifiers were widely used, but tabular data classifiers are also sensitive to such attacks, and the literature is considerably less developed in this area.
-The goal of this thesis was to develop a set of versatile evasion attacks that can be applied on both image and tabular data classifiers (hence the term "universal"), with a particular focus on the latter.
+The goal of this thesis was to develop a set of versatile evasion attacks that can be applied on both image and tabular data classifiers (hence the term "versatile"), with a particular focus on the latter.
 A series of different constraints types can be considered by the algorithms (equalities, inequalities, ...), allowing the evasion attacks to be implemented in realistic black-box and white-box scenarios (in particular, decision-based and transfer-based attacks).

 ## Content